robertsweetman/module_3/mdbook/src/2_current_state_evaluation.md

 There might be issues within the resources deployed by Terraform, especially within their configuration, as well as the Rust code or the crates (libraries) the Lambdas are built from.

-We can also make some architectural choices to mitigate issues further and address "platform risk" (www.startupillustrated.com, n.d.) which is the over-reliance on a particular platform or service for something to work.
+We can also make some architectural changes to mitigate issues further and address "platform risk" (www.startupillustrated.com, n.d.) which is the over-reliance on a particular platform or service for something to work.